MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Name and description

 When you create a rule, you can add a name and description that make the rule easily identifiable for you and your team.
-Rule names must be unique.
+Rule names are not case sensitive, and must be unique.

-> [!NOTE]
->You cannot create rule names that are case sensitive because Fraud Protection does not differentiate between capital and lower case letters.
-For example, Fraud Protection considers *myrule*, *MyRule*, and *MYRULE* the same.

 ### Status

-#### Active or inactive rules

 Once a rule has been published, it can be set to either *active* or *inactive*.
 - If a rule is active, it affects real time production traffic.
 This means that all events of this type are evaluated against the rule.